The Secretary of State was asked—

 When the Secretary of State looks back on his record in the current Government, which will be his biggest regret: savage cuts to funding of children’s services, or the wider impact of austerity pushing more children into needing those dwindling services in the first place?

 One thing I will not regret is ensuring that I did not listen to some of the advice that I have been hearing from the Opposition.
-Indeed, we saw this weekend that, on the issue of the contracting out of services, their approach is effectively one that does not look at value for money or at the quality of service; it does not look at anything, it is just based on dogma.
+Indeed, we saw this weekend that, on the issue of the contracting out of services, their approach is effectively one that does not look at value for money or at the quality of service; it does not look at anything, it but just based on dogma.
 That is not our approach, which is about delivering quality services, sticking up for communities and making sure that we have well-run councils.
 Indeed, it is also about seeing that we are getting that funding going into social care and other services, too.
 That is what motivates us; that is what motivates me.
 I will certainly take no lessons from the Opposition.

 I asked the right hon.
 Gentleman about children’s services.
 Of course, we can see that the Secretary of State just does not get it.
 His cuts have had dire consequences.
 The Public Accounts Committee says: